 \section{Non-orthogonal block structure in the two-phase experiment}

-\cite{Wood1988} discussed the non-orthogonal block structure of the two-phase experiments, which occurs when the block factor from the Phase 1 experiment is confounded with the block factor from the Phase 2 experiment.
+\cite{Wood1988} discussed the non-orthogonal block structure of the two-phase experiments, which occurs when the block factor from the Phase 1 experiment is confounded with that from the Phase 2 experiment.
 The orthogonality can be measured by the \emph{efficiency factor} which is the proportion of treatment information presented for the intra-block analysis \citep{Yates1936}.
-Thus, the efficiency factor should also be used to measure the block information for cases involving non-orthogonal block structure as shown by \citep{Wood1988}.
+The efficiency factor thus should also be used to measure the block information for cases involving non-orthogonal block structure as shown by \citep{Wood1988}.

-This thesis will look study both the non-orthogonal block and treatment structures, which can occur in two different ways.
+This thesis studies both the non-orthogonal block and treatment structures, which can occur in two different ways.
 The first is that the DF of block effects from the Phase 1 experiment are split into inter- and intra-blocks.
-This can be shown in the ANOVA table given by \cite{Curnow1959} where the total of 6 DF associated with the leaf positions of the test plants is split into two SS, both estimated with 3 DF.
-This first SS is confounded with the whole leaves of the assay plants and the second is orthogonal to them.
+This can be shown in the ANOVA table given by \cite{Curnow1959} where the 6 DF associated with the leaf positions of the test plants are split into two SS, both estimated with 3 DF.
+The first SS is confounded with the whole leaves of the assay plants while the second is orthogonal to them.
 The efficiency factor for both SS can be shown to be 1.
 The second origin is that the DF of block effects from the Phase 1 experiment remain intact.
 This can be shown in the artificial example by \cite{Wood1988} presented in Table~\ref{tab:Wood1988}.
-In the ANOVA, all three DF associated with the units SS of the Phase 1 experiment are estimated in both Between and Within Blocks.
+In the ANOVA, all three DF associated with the units SS of the Phase 1 experiment are estimated in both the Between and Within Blocks.
 The separation for this case is then measured using the efficiency factor.
-Both types of confounding should be minimised, because they can affect on how the test for the treatment effects is conducted.
-Chapters 3 and 4 describe the methods in finding the optimal design while aware the issues in the non-orthogonal block structures and how they affect the ANOVA.
+Both types of confounding should be minimised, because they can affect the conduct of the test for the treatment effects.
+Chapters 3 and 4 describe the methods used to find the optimal design and also remain aware of the issues in the non-orthogonal block structures and how they affect the ANOVA.

 \begin{table}[ht]